Skip to Content

 Reaching Your Target Audience

-We addressed above that the main difference between B2B and B2C companies are their target audiences – businesses versus consumers.
+We addressed above that the main difference between B2B and B2C companies is their target audiences – businesses versus consumers.
 Reaching those audiences is the job of PR professionals – and the messaging that will resonate with businesses is very different from the messaging that will hit home with consumers.

 Most of the time consumers that are shopping either for themselves or loved ones are motivated by the desire to immediately improve their life (whether that be through the latest shoe trend, a household cleaning necessity, or a sweet treat subscription).
 With so much competition in the market, for B2C companies to reach their target audience and stay relevant their messaging needs to portray how they can grant consumers this desired happiness and betterment – and quickly.
 B2C consumers purchase quickly and move on even faster, so messaging needs to be succinct and enticing.